ITSM

 It also enhances collaboration between departments — IT, Finance, and Procurement all operate with a shared, up-to-date view of asset information, leading to better decision-making and smoother operations.

-ITAM helps organizations reduce unnecessary spending by optimizing software and hardware usage, improving IT procurement, tracking asset status and depreciation, and streamlining maintenance.
+ITAM helps organizations reduce IT asset spend and drive cost savings by improving procurement, optimizing usage,, tracking status and depreciation, and streamlining maintenance.

-By creating an accurate IT asset inventory, businesses can eliminate redundant purchases, reclaim unused software licenses, extend hardware lifecycles, and ensure assets are upgraded, replaced, or retired at the right time.
+By creating and monitoring an accurate IT asset inventory, businesses can eliminate redundant purchases, reclaim unused software licenses, extend hardware lifecycles, and ensure assets are upgraded, replaced, or retired at the right time.

 “Getting a grasp on what you're buying and who is buying it is probably one of the most major steps you can do.”